 Yes, indeed!
 HRO has had a long-standing tradition of touring.
 Over the past four decades, the ensemble has embarked upon successful tours of Korea, Mexico, Canada, the former Soviet Union, East Asia, Central Europe, Italy, and various other locations here in the US.
 Our most recent trips have been to the Philippines and South Korea in 2015, the Middle East in 2013, and Cuba in the summer of 2011.
-Generally, tours occur once every four years, usually in June following commencement exercises.
+Generally, tours occur once every two to three years, usually in June following commencement exercises.

 Pretty much everything in the symphonic repertoire.
 You can check out this year's program on our Concerts page.
-Highlights from recent seasons have included Beethoven's Symphony No. 9, Stravinsky's Firebird Suite, Mahler's Symphony No. 4, Brahms' Symphony No. 3, Tchaikovsky's Piano Concerto No. 1, and lots more!
+Highlights from recent seasons have included Beethoven's Symphony No. 3, Stravinsky's Rite of Spring, Mahler's Symphony No. 5, Brahms' Symphony No. 3, Tchaikovsky's Piano Concerto No. 1, and lots more!
 We sometimes invite guest soloists as well; in the past, we've have had the privilege of collaborating with such renowned musicians as pianist Robert Levin, cellist Yo-Yo Ma and violinist Lynn Chang.
 HRO also holds the annual James Yannatos Concerto Competition, which is open to all undergraduate musicians and gives the winner the chance to perform with the HRO.
 We also generally play 1 or 2 modern pieces every year; members of HRO often comment how grateful they are for the exposure to these modern works that they would not have otherwise gotten to know.

 This is a difficult question... a lot depends on what instrument you play and how many other applicants there are for each section.
 Every year we accept a large number of new members to the orchestra and we always name alternates.